MsLolita/pybackpack/README.md

 Source code
 https://github.com/MsLolita/pybackpack

-Official documentation to api (not his sdk) https://docs.backpack.exchange/
+Official documentation to api (not sdk) https://docs.backpack.exchange/

-If you want to check library look into examples.
+If you want to check out the library, check out the examples.

 ## Before using